Keyboard shortcuts

 A balanced model cannot represent conductor-level asymmetry; a multiconductor model carries terminal and grounding data that has no place in a positive sequence struct.
 The two families never merge into one struct.

-A package always carries:
+A .pio.json document always carries:

 • producer metadata;